leegengyu/vulnhub-box-walkthrough/kioptrix-level-3.md

 ![](/screenshots/kioptrix-level-3/metasploitLotusCms3.0AttemptFail.jpg)

 ### NEW: Gsining Reverse Shell (Low Privilege) ###
 * **Re-visit**: I spent a day and a half on this machine and still could not get a (low privilege) shell, and decided to look for a hint - and realised that I was actually looking at the correct exploit - but had run it incorrectly!
+* The exploit is based off a "vulnerability found in Lotus CMS 3.0's Router() function.
+This is done by embedding PHP code in the 'page' parameter, which will be passed to a eval call, therefore allowing remote code execution."
-Sigh - somehow I overlooked this several times.
+* Sigh - somehow I overlooked this several times.
 The `URI` should have been `/index.php?system=Admin`:
 ![](/screenshots/kioptrix-level-3/metasploitLotusCms3.0ExploitShell.jpg)
 * Finally, we have now got a shell with ourselves as `www-data`.
 * Note: I had also used the `php/reverse_php` payload instead of the original meterpreter payload because I did not require the other additional features that it gave (and also lack of familiarity at the moment with the syntax).